aswdev/QTulator/README.md

 # QTulator - Simple calculator built with Qt
 My 1st GUI program using Qt and C++ on 2nd semester of IT studies.
+Simple program that can do basic mathematical operations such as addition, subtraction, multiplication and division.

 ## How to open it?